cnharrison/dice-witch/README.md

 ### Titled rolls

   - `!titledroll 1d20`: Roll one twenty-sided die with a title.
-You'll be prompted for the title after typing the command, and the roll will only be perfomed once you've given it.
+You'll be prompted for the title after typing the command, and the roll will only be performed once you've given it.
 Any `!roll` can also be a `!titledroll`.
 You have 30 seconds to answer the prompt.

 # Contributing